The Star-Ledger: Executive editors

 In October 2009, managing editor Kevin Whitmer took over as editor.
 After Whitmer left in September 2015, Richard Vezza assumed the position as editor.

-Prior to Whitmer, James Willse manned the helm from 1995.
+Prior to Whitmer, James Willse ran the newspaper from 1995.
 He was appointed following the retirement of 32-year veteran editor Mort Pye.
 Willse was the former editor and publisher of the New York Daily News.
 Prior to accepting the Ledger's editorship, Willse headed the review of electronic information options for all Newhouse newspapers.
 He also expanded the Ledger' use of color and encouraged a more aggressive editorial team.
 The National Press Foundation named Willse its 1999 recipient of the George Beveridge Editor of the Year Award in recognition of Ledger's coverage of racial profiling by the New Jersey State Police.